Xextan/refgram/pages/lessons.md

-# Xextbook (Xextan Lessons)
+# The Xextbook
-Xextan: the compact logical language
-Version 1.1 by Rachel Isabel Gardener
+a primer for Xextan, the compact logical language Version 1.1 by Rachel Isabel Gardener
 Last updated 4/21/2024